Alt900/A3/README.md

 ![MHAMath](public/MHADetails.png)

 The layer recently added will automatically be the currently selected layer.
-To the right of the 3D space, there will be a sub-menu controlling the selected layer's parameters like cell count, dropout, activation, etc. If you choose to tune these parameters, the scene will re-render and reflect the changes, depending on whether it affects the shape of the layer.
+At the top of the 3D space, there will be a sub-menu controlling the selected layer's parameters like cell count, dropout, activation, etc. If you choose to tune these parameters, the scene will re-render and reflect the changes, depending on whether it affects the shape of the layer.
 For example, each layer starts with 10 cells and 10 instanced 3D models for the layer to represent each cell.
 If you change the cell count to 15, there will now be 15 instanced 3D models representing the cell count.
 If you want to remove a layer, you will need to remove all preceding layers first, since you can only remove the last layer due to the sequential ordering of the network on the backend.

 To move around in the 3D environment, use WASD to control forward, left, back, and right camera movement, the left mouse button to rotate the camera, and the shift key to speed up the WASD movement.
 There is also a raycaster built into the left mouse button to select different layers within the network to tune a targeted layer, to select another layer, just left click, and the changes will reflect on the parameter sub-menu.